jesselam00/site-generator/README.md

 # Site Generator

-A custom static site generator built from scratch that transforms raw content files (Markdown and images) into a complete static website with HTML and CSS.

-## What Is This?

 This site generator takes your content files and converts them into an easily hostable static website.

 ### Ideal Use Cases